bhalexx/todo-and-co/CONTRIBUTING.md

 ### 2. Clone your fork
 A *clone* is a downloaded version of a repository.
 Cloning our fork lets you download a copy of the repository to your computer.

-Clone the fork on your locale machine by running this command line: `git clone https://github.com/bhalexx/todo-and-co.git`.
+Clone the fork on your locale machine by running this command line: `git clone {your fork uri}`.
 Your remote repo on GitHub is called origin.

 In your new `todo-and-co` folder add the original repository as a remote called upstream by running this command: `git remote add upstream https://github.com/bhalexx/todo-and-co.git`.
 Now your local project has 2 remotes: